dotnet/EntityFramework.Docs/entity-framework/core/get-started/aspnetcore/new-db.md

 * Run `Add-Migration InitialCreate` to scaffold a migration to create the initial set of tables for your model.
 If you receive an error stating `The term 'add-migration' is not recognized as the name of a cmdlet`, close and reopen Visual Studio.
 * Run `Update-Database` to apply the new migration to the database.
 This command creates the database before applying migrations.

+Notes:

-Tip: If you make future changes to your model, you can use the `Add-Migration` command to scaffold a new migration to make the corresponding schema changes to the database.
+* If you make future changes to your model, you can use the `Add-Migration` command to scaffold a new migration to make the corresponding schema changes to the database.
 See [Migrations](https://docs.microsoft.com/aspnet/core/data/ef-mvc/migrations#introduction-to-migrations) for more information.

-EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.
+* EF uses a `__EFMigrationsHistory` table in the database to keep track of which migrations have already been applied to the database.

 ## Create a controller